F1tenth-labs/Lab-2/README.md

 ```

 #### Breaking
-When we are about to collide with the wall, we want to tell the car to break.
+When we are about to collide with the wall, we want to tell the car to brake.
 We can do this by sending an `AckermannDriveStamped` message to `/drive` with 0 speed.
 We will also enter a steering angle of 0.0, which will align the wheels to be straight (this will not change the direction the car is facing).
 ```PY
 def publish_brake(self):
   # Set speed to 0 and align the wheels to be straight